-If a student will be absent an entire school day, the Learning Coach must report the absence to the attendance line at 913.592.4600, ext.
+If a student will be absent an entire school day and will not log into the LMS, the Learning Coach must report the absence to the attendance line at 913.592.4600, ext.
 2000.
-If a student will miss only a portion of a school day, the Learning Coach should let the impacted teacher(s) know.
+If a student misses only a portion of a school day, the Learning Coach should let the impacted teacher(s) know.